openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/API.md

 evaluate('var a = 1; a');
 ```

-In addition to string expressions, `evaluate()` can use an existing jsep.Expression, such as that returned
+In addition to string expressions, `evaluate()` can use an existing `jsep.Expression`, such as that returned
 from the `compile()` function.
 The goal here is to support cases where the same expression will be evaluated
 multiple times, possibly with different variables, e.g.,